josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 There are some pretty obvious conflicts of interest here.
 First and foremost, Automattic (or WordPress.com, at least) is a direct competitor of WP Engine's.

-Second, while Automattic _does_ apparently own the WooCommerce copyright, it does _not_ own the WordPress copyright.
-That is owned by the WordPress Foundation.
+Second, while Automattic _does_ apparently own the WooCommerce trademark, it does _not_ own the WordPress trademark.
+That is owned by the WordPress Foundation (which evidently grants Automattic a license to use it.
+Gee, how thoughtful).

 But it gets even murkier from there, as the Foundation is maybe (or maybe not) WordPress.org?
 And either way, the Foundation is apparently three people, and Matt Mullenweg is not only one of them, he appears to be _the only active one_!